raffy-bekhit/image_mirroring/README.md

 ## Running
 you can simply run `bash run.sh` which will build,clean & run or call bin/src/mirror_image.exe -I {input_directory} -O {output_directory}

+## Building
-You can build using cmake
+You can build using cmake or as mentioned `bash run.sh`

+## Dependencies
+FreeImage & CUDA libraries